adricen/siteFabacademy/md_files/week_18.md

 * ATMega32 --> on the mother box
 * ATtiny45 on game controler
 * I2C as communication protocole
-* Web interface HTML / CSS / Javascript
+* Processing interface or web interface HTML / CSS / Javascript

 #### <a name="come"></a>Where will it come from ?